h i g h l i g h t s

 magnopus :: product engineering

-As a Director of Engineering for Product at Magnopus (2020-2022), I shaped the US side of the company’s first product team.
+Director of Engineering for Product at Magnopus (2020-2022).
+I built the US side of the company’s first product team, starting in the middle of the pandemic.

 oblong industries :: mezzanine

-As a Product Manager for Mezzanine (2018-2020), I owned the user experience of a groundbreaking immersive meeting product, which allowed distributed teams to connect their spaces and collaborate seamlessly as if in the same room.
+Product Manager for Mezzanine (2018-2020), an immersive meeting product that let distributed teams connect their rooms and collaborate as if in the same space.

-Mezzanine was a highly flexible digital canvas which let users share many forms and streams of data in any layout, and it integrated with digital whiteboards, analog whiteboards, and a variety of videoconferencing systems.
-Mezzanine rooms found a market with an extensive list of Fortune 500 customers and featured innovative forms of interaction unique in this product category.
+Mezzanine was a flexible digital canvas — multiple data streams in any layout, integrated with digital and analog whiteboards and a range of videoconferencing systems.
+It found a market with a long list of Fortune 500 customers and featured forms of interaction unique in this product category.

 oblong industries :: client solutions